web-infra-dev/midscene/apps/site/docs/en/index.md

   - title: Intuitive Assertion
     details: Make assertions in natural language.
 It’s all based on AI understanding.
     icon: 🤔
-  - title: Out-of-box LLM
+  - title: Immediate Integration
-    details: It is fine to use public multimodal LLMs like GPT-4o.
-There is no need for any custom training.
+    details: Quickly integrate GPT-4o and web automation tools like Playwright or Puppeteer into your project with our SDK.
+Instant setup and seamless integration.
     icon: 🪓
   - title: Visualization
     details: With our visualization tool, you can easily understand and debug the whole process.